The grant application process explained

 Who can apply?

-Your organisation or group does not have to be a charity registered with the Charity Commission but all groups applying to Two Ridings CF for funding do need to:
+Your organisation or group must be not-for-profit and be working for public benefit.
+It does not have to be a charity registered with the Charity Commission but all groups applying to Two Ridings for funding do need to:

-• Work primarily for the benefit of people in North and East Yorkshire
+• Primarily for the benefit of people in North and East Yorkshire (see fund guidance notes for specific geography)

-• Have a governing document (also known as a constitution, rules, memorandum, or articles of association) outlining charitable objectives and with a charitable dissolution clause
+• Have a governing document (also known as a constitution, rules, memorandum, or articles of association) in the name of your organisation outlining your charitable objectives and including a charitable dissolution clause (with a named asset lock body for companies)

-• Have a bank account in your group/ organisation’s name with at least two signatories, who are not related to one another
+• Have a bank account in your group/organisation’s name with at least two authorising signatories, who are not related to one another

 • Be locally led and run (including locally constituted and managed branches of national charities)